just4abhimanyu/Front-End-Tech/README.md

 # Angular
 To install Angular CLI : npm install -g @angular/cli.
 To check Angular CLI installed version : ng version OR ng v.
-# To create Anguler project : ng new <Module name>
+# To create Anguler project : ng new ModuleName

 Best way to get started learning Angular 2 and TypeScript is to use Angular CLI to bootstrape a new project.'
 It includes everything you need to start writing your Angular 2 Application right way